Help develop a food forest and experience the rich cultural history and nature of Nara, Japan

 Of course we let our guests taste as much as possible of the Japanese culture in both a literal sense through our kitchen, and through tips and information about activities and sights in our area.

-Finally: this has an informal, open atmosphere where guests, visitors, volunteers and students sometimes unplanned gather around the kitchen table in order to exchange ideas, stories, creative talent and the like.
+Finally: our house has an informal, open atmosphere where guests, visitors, volunteers and students sometimes unplanned gather around the kitchen table in order to exchange ideas, stories, creative talent and the like.
 Workaway guests are of course very welcome to join such spontaneous events.

 • Arbeit